FlexQubes report for the first quarter 2022

 CEO FlexQube AB (publ)

 FlexQube is a technology company headquartered in Gothenburg, Sweden with subsidiaries in USA, Mexico, Germany and England.
 FlexQube offers solutions for cart-based material handling using a patented modular concept.
 FlexQube develops and designs customized solutions for both robotic and mechanical cart logistics.
 Through the own developed and unique automation concept FlexQube can offer robust and self-driving robotic carts.
-FlexQube has more than 850 customers in more than 35 countries with primary markets being North America and Europe.
+FlexQube has more than 1000 customers in 37 countries with primary markets being North America and Europe.

 For more information, contact: